This post may contain affiliate sales links. Please see my full disclosure policy for details

 Plan ahead for this recipe, because the dough does need some time to chill in the refrigerator.

-- Unsalted Butter – be sure to soften the butter
+- Unsalted Butter – this should be at room temperature

 - Bourbon Whiskey – just use your favorite kind!

-- Rolled Oats – old-fashioned rolled oats are the way to go.
+- Rolled Oats – also know as old-fashioned rolled oats are the way to go.

 Definitely use old-fashioned rolled oats for this oatmeal cookie recipe.
 Quick oats or steel-cut oats have different textures, so they will not yield the same results.